 Field Name Description County The meaning of county varies by country.
 ITA (Italy)-Province Distance The distance from input location in meters.
-If the input coordinates are an exact match for the address, the values of the second secon ue FirmName Name of the company or a place name.
+If the input coordinates are an exact match for the address, the value is 0.
+FirmName Name of the company or a place name.
 Geocoder.MatchCode Indicates how closely the input coordinates match the candidate address.
 For more information, see Reverse Geocoding Codes (R Codes) on page 38.
 HouseNumber The building number for the matched location.
-HouseNumberHigh The highest house number of the range in which the addre resides. ess HouseNumberLow The lowest house number of the range in which the addre resides.
-SS HouseNumberParity Indicates if the house number range contains even or or numbers or both. dd E Even O Odd B Both U Unknown Language For reverse geocoded candidates, the two-character language code is returned.
-LastLine Complete last address line (city, state/province, and pos code). stal
+HouseNumberHigh The highest house number of the range in which the address resides.
+HouseNumberLow The lowest house number of the range in which the address resides.
+HouseNumberParity Indicates if the house number range contains even or odd numbers or both.
+E Even O Odd B Both U Unknown Language For reverse geocoded candidates, the two-character language code is returned.
+LastLine Complete last address line (city, state/province, and postal code).